datstartup/ubuntuopenbox/_posts/2019-11-13-How-to-first-set-up-Raspberry-Pi-Headless.md

 ### Scan for Raspberry Pi's IP on your network

-I have setup fix IPs for every of my Raspberry Pi depending on their Mac addresses or have them send me their IP to my email everytime they connected to a new network as in this post:....
+I have setup fix IPs for every of my Raspberry Pi depending on their Mac addresses or have them send me their IP to my email everytime they connected to a new network as in this post:[Use mutt email manager/](https://www.ubuntuopenbox.com/raspberry-pi/debian/ubuntu/command-line/use-mutt-email-manager/).
 So this is only for the first time use.

 I am using **nmap** to scan the IPs in my network with this command: